willghatch/vzsh/README.md

 VZSH
 ====

 vzsh is a project that has grown out of my constant configuration of dotfiles.
 I realized that my configuration was huge enough, and that others might benefit if I extracted the more generic parts.
-So here it is:  a collection of some useful plugins that can also be used as a simple batteries-included zsh starting point (like grml or oh-my-zsh)
+So here it is:  a collection of some useful plugins that can also be used as a simple batteries-included zsh starting point (like grml or oh-my-zsh).
+Note that it is in early stages and will change as I have time to hack on it.

 Stand alone Install
 -------------------